Psychotherapy Services

 Eating Disorders

-As a Certified Eating Disorders Specialist, I meet clients where they are and guide them towards and through their recovery journey.
-Using an individualized approach in therapy, I treat a wide variety of eating disorders and body image struggles-my philosophy aligns with Health at Every Size (HAES).
-I am a strong advocate for collaboration with other providers such as dietitians, psychiatrists, and primary care doctors as well as including loved ones whenever possible.
+As Eating Disorder Specialists, we meet clients where they are and guide them towards and through their recovery journey.
+Using an individualized approach in therapy, we treat a wide variety of eating disorders and body image struggles-our philosophy aligns with Health at Every Size (HAES).
+We are strong advocates for collaboration with other providers such as dietitians, psychiatrists, and primary care doctors as well as including loved ones whenever possible.

 Areas of Focus